Updated January 8, 2020

 Many people favor magnetic rowing machines because they are whisper quiet in operation; there is no noisy fan.
 Another big plus of magnetic rowers is the resistance is constant, which allows the user to row at a slow pace with strong resistance, which is impossible with an air rower.

 Most of the monitors on budget rowing machines are in general very bad, especially at tracking data such as calorie count, lower end monitors have no idea what weight you are or your pulse rate, this allows for very inaccurate data.

 Most budget monitors will track distance, time, strokes, so they are of some use, and setting goals on distance and time is always a useful option.

 If you would like a more advanced monitor, one that has a built-in pulse receiver and one that connects to a PC or record 2K and 5K race times, you will have to spend a little more on your choice.

 There’s also no pre-programmed workouts etc. on budget rowers, the closest to budget price range with pre-programmed workouts, pulse receiver, and heart rate strap would be the Velocity Magnetic Rower which we reviewed above. (around $400)

 To Sum Up

-If they are good enough for Olympians to train on, then they certainly good enough for our home gyms.
+If they are good enough for Olympians to train on, then they are undoubtedly good enough for our home gyms.

-The Sunny Health & Fitness 5515 is a surprisingly good budget magnetic rower, and remember the Concept 2 is noisy to use, you may be looking for a quiet machine and magnetic will always be the first choice if you’r after whisper quiet resistance.
+The Sunny Health & Fitness 5515 is a surprisingly good budget magnetic rower.
+Remember the Concept 2 is noisy to use, you may be looking for a quiet machine and magnetic will always be the first choice if you’re after whisper quiet resistance.